Temyd/Tee-s-Logistics-Analysis/README.md

 - In Excel, I created a new column showing the cars age (Current year'2022' - Car's year'Year of the car when it was bought'
 - I then loaded into PowerBi from Excel, Where i did futher transformations in Power Qwery
 - In Power Qwery, I made sure my data types were correct and every other parameters was appropriate
-- After which is was loaded into PowerBi
+- After which it was loaded into PowerBi
 - In PowerBi I created a DAX measure to show the Average Cost saved (Average Present price - Average Selling price)
 - It was then ready for Analysis and Visualisation